Rabban Yochanan ben Zakkai Saves the Torah

 How do we observe this day of mourning?

-Teshah B’Av is a fast day, commencing from evening the previous day until after dark the next day.
+Tisha B’Av is a fast day, commencing from evening the previous day until after dark the next day.
 In the synagogue, congregants sit on low stools, imitating the behavior of mourners.
-During the evening service, Aychah (Lamentations, ascribed to the prophet Yermeyahu (Jeremiah) is recited, and in the morning the Kenot (religious poetry describing the tragedy of the destruction and expressing the hope for redemption) are added to the usual morning prayer service which is conducted without binding t’filin and wearing tahlit.
-These are donned during minchah, the afternoon prayer service.
-Besides not partaking in food or drink on this day, it is the custom to refrain from wearing leather shoes, from bathing, and from cohabitation.
+During the evening service, Eicha (Lamentations, ascribed to the prophet Yermeyahu) is recited, and in the morning, the Kenot (religious poetry describing the tragedy of the destruction and expressing the hope for redemption) are added to the usual morning prayer service, which is conducted without binding tefilin and wearing tallit.
+These are donned during mincha, the afternoon prayer service.
+Besides not partaking in food or drink on this day, it is the custom to refrain from wearing leather shoes, bathing, and cohabitation.
 In Israel, the blue and white flag flies at half mast on this day.

-Rahbahn Yochanan ben Zahkiy refused to allow civil dissent to paralyze him into inaction.
-The narrative and the editor’s notes in the story describe the various political parties, and the devastation the disunity wreaked upon Ehrehtz Yisrahayl in general and Yerushalayim in particular.
+Rabban Yochanan ben Zakkai refused to allow civil dissent to paralyze him into inaction.
+The narrative and the editor’s notes in the story describe the various political parties, and the devastation the disunity wreaked upon Eretz Yisrael in general and Yerushalayim in particular.
 He was a leader with foresight.
-Rahbahn Yochanan ben Zahkiy knew that it was impossible to win a victory over the mighty Roman army; fighting was not his way, anyway.
-His mission was to save the Torah and its scholars, to move the Sanhedrin, the Jewish court, from the grounds of the bayt hahmikdash to a sleepy little village on the Mediterranean coast, away from the political turmoil.
-Rahbahn Yochanan ben Zahkiy created “portable Judaism.”
-He succeeded in moving the center of religious life away from the sacrificial cult, officiated by priests, to holy text and study, taught by sages, from sacred place (bayt hahmikdash) to sanctified time (celebration of holy days and life cycle events).
-Although worship in the bayt hahmikdash had great significance, the Jewish people could survive without its building if they carried Torah with them.
+Rabban Yochanan ben Zakkai knew that it was impossible to win a victory over the mighty Roman army; fighting was not his way, anyway.
+His mission was to save the Torah and its scholars, to move the Sanhedrin, the Jewish court, from the grounds of the Beit Hamikdash to a sleepy little village on the Mediterranean coast, away from the political turmoil.
+Rabban Yochanan ben Zakkai created “portable Judaism.”
+He succeeded in moving the center of religious life away from the sacrificial cult, officiated by priests, to holy text and study, taught by sages, from sacred place (Beit Hamikdash) to sanctified time (celebration of holy days and life cycle events).
+Although worship in the Beit Hamikdash had great significance, the Jewish people could survive without its building if they carried Torah with them.
 In essence, he was teaching us that buildings can be replaced; only the Torah is eternal.
 It is only Torah that is the key to Jewish continuity.

-Our sages discussed the reasons for the destruction of both bahtay mikdash.
+Our sages discussed the reasons for the destruction of both Batei Mikdash.
 Their message is as important today as it was then, i.e., we must learn to live peacefully.
 Hatred without cause inevitably ends up in destruction.

-“Why was the first bayt hahmikdash destroyed?
-Because of three evils that prevailed at that time: idolatry, immorality, and bloodshed.
-Why was the second bayt Hamikdash destroyed, seeing that in its time, the Jewish people were occupying themselves with the study of Torah, the mitzvot, and the practice of charity?
+“Why was the first Beit Hamikdash destroyed?
+Because of the three evils that prevailed at that time: idolatry, immorality, and bloodshed.
+Why was the second Beit Hamikdash destroyed, seeing that in its time, the Jewish people were occupying themselves with the study of Torah, the mitzvot, and the practice of charity?
 Because therein prevailed hatred without cause.
 This teaches that groundless hatred is considered as serious an evil as idolatry, immorality, and bloodshed combined.”

-Rahbahn Yochanan ben Zahkiy epitomizes Jewish leadership.
+Rabban Yochanan ben Zakkai epitomizes Jewish leadership.
 Leadership might have different connotations depending on the needs of the people.
 A Jewish leader must be able to inspire the people to reach for a higher level of holiness than the one in which they normally function, by showing them the path.
 Through a qualified leader, a righteous person, the level of the entire people can be lifted to a more holy place.
-Thus it was with Mosheh, Ahhahron, and Meryam, who are considered the three leaders, par excellent, of the Jewish people.
+Thus it was with Moshe, Aharon, and Miriam, who are considered the three leaders, par excellence, of the Jewish people.
 They sustained the spiritual and physical needs of the people during the forty years of wandering in the desert after the Exodus from Egyptian bondage.

-Another type of leader was Dovid HahMehlech, King David.
-He was both a warrior (he slew Goliath, subdued the Philistines, and consolidated his kingdom) yet, he was known as the sweet singer of Israel, the composer of most of the T’hilim (Psalms), which constitutes a great part of our prayer book, teaching us how to pour out our hearts before God.
-Still another leader was Rabbi Y’hudah HahNase, the redactor of the Mishnah.
+Another type of leader was David Hamelech, King David.
+He was both a warrior (he slew Goliath, subdued the Philistines, and consolidated his kingdom) yet, he was known as the sweet singer of Israel, the composer of most of the Tehilim (Psalms), which constitutes a great part of our prayer book, teaching us how to pour out our hearts before God.
+Still another leader was Rabbi Yehudah HaNasei, the redactor of the Mishnah.
 Of him, it was said: “he was supremely great in both Torah and worldly affairs.”

 Often, a leader was appointed by the scholars to distribute charity.
 This individual had to be sensitive to the suffering of those in need.
 He could not be arrogant, nor act according to the dictates of his heart.
 Rather, his actions were judged by his relationship with those less fortunate than himself.
 His actions had to be “for the glorification of God’s Holy Name.”

-In various gahlut situations, a leader was selected by his ability to communicate between the government and the Jewish community.
+In various galut situations, a leader was selected by his ability to communicate between the government and the Jewish community.
 He served in a protective role.
-It is apparent, that many different types of leaders played key roles in our history.
+Many different types of leaders played key roles in our history.

-In the precarious situation in which Rahbahn Yochanan ben Zahkiy found the Jewish people, he determined a necessary course of action and acted immediately upon it.
+In the precarious situation in which Rabban Yochanan ben Zakkai found the Jewish people, he determined a necessary course of action and acted immediately upon it.
 He disregarded the danger to himself to achieve the goal of saving the Torah.
 He is known to have said: “If you have studied much Torah, do not take credit for yourself, because that is what you were created to do.”
-Today, we admit that Rahbahn Yochanan ben Zahkiy had 20/20 hindsight, for, throughout the experience of exile, we have survived as a people because he taught us the concept of “portable Judaism.”
+Today, we admit that Rabban Yochanan ben Zakkai had 20/20 hindsight, for, throughout the experience of exile, we have survived as a people because he taught us the concept of “portable Judaism.”
 This means that wherever we live, we survive as a nation because of our commitment to Torah and its precepts.

-Another quote attributed to Rahbahn Yochanan ben Zahkiy shows us how he inspired his students to live meritorious lives.
+Another quote attributed to Rabban Yochanan ben Zakkai shows us how he inspired his students to live meritorious lives.

 “He said to five disciples: Go out and discern which is the proper way to which a person should cling.
 Rabbi Eliezer said: A good eye.
 Rabbi Yehoshuah said: A good friend.
-Rabbi Yose said: A good neighbor.
+Rabbi Yosi said: A good neighbor.
 Rabbi Shimon said: one who considers the outcome of a deed.
 Rabbi Elazar said: A good heart.
-Rahbahn Yochanan ben Zahkiy summarized their findings by telling them that having a good heart includes all of the other personality traits.”
+Rabban Yochanan ben Zakkai summarized their findings by telling them that having a good heart includes all of the other personality traits.”

 QUESTION TO PONDER

-• What is the difference between a bayt din and the bayt hahmikdash?
+• What is the difference between a beit din and the Beit Hamikdash?

-• Name our three patriarchs to whom God promised Ehrehtz Yisrahayl as an inheritance to their descendants.
+• Name our three patriarchs to whom God promised Eretz Yisrael as an inheritance to their descendants.

-• Why did Rahbahn Yochanan ben Zahkiy choose Yavneh?
+• Why did Rabban Yochanan ben Zakkai choose Yavneh?

-• Locate the area of the Dead Sea on a map of Ehrehtz Yisrahayl.
-How would you describe the geographical features of the two fortresses, Mahsahdah and Baytar which are in that area?
+• Locate the area of the Dead Sea on a map of Eretz Yisrael.
+How would you describe the geographical features of the two fortresses, Masada and Baytar, which are in that area?

 • What attempts at Jewish independence occurred before the Romans finally squashed the hope of the Jewish people to be free of foreign oppression?